ahmad8929/File-Sharing/README.md

 1. **Frontend**:
    - Navigate to the `frontend` directory.
    - Install dependencies: `npm install`.
-   - Start the development server: `npm start`.
+   - Start the development server: `npm run`.

 2. **Backend**:
    - Navigate to the `backend` directory.